 For more information, see Column Browser Panel.

 When you execute your job, you can generate a visual profile of the entire dataset as part of the job.
 You can use the generated profile to simplify iteration on your recipe.
-Depending on the running environment, the optional profiling of the results can take extra time to generate.
+The optional profiling of the results can take extra time to generate.

 - In the Transformer page, click Run Job.